bayesflow-org/Neural-Superstatistics/README.md

 # Neural Superstatistics

 This repository contains the code for running the experiments and reproducing all results reported in our paper [Neural Superstatistics for Bayesian Estimation of Dynamic Cognitive Models](https://arxiv.org/abs/2211.13165).
-We propose to augment mechanistic cognitive models with a temporal dimension and estimate the resulting dynamics from a superstatistics perspective.
+We employ the superstatistics perspective to augment mechanistic cognitive models with a temporal dimension and perform amortized estimation of the resulting dynamics.

 The details of the method are described in our paper: